acoustic-content-samples/sample-wp-wch-asset-palette/readme.txt

 == Description ==
 This plugin provides an installable plugin for WordPress which integrates with IBM Watson Content Hub.
 The main goal of this plugin is to show how simple both technologies could get combined.
-It allows to use the palette for selecting published content into a blog or page.
+It allows to use the palette for selecting published assets into a blog or page.

 To see the code and participate in development please refer to Github: https://github.com/ibm-wch/sample-wp-wch-asset-palette